Kitura/BlueSocket/README.md

 ### Listen on a socket.

-**BlueSocket** supports two ways to listen for an connection on a socket.
-These are:
+To use **BlueSocket** to listen for an connection on a socket the following API is provided:
-- `listen(on port: Int)`
-- `listen(on port: Int, maxPendingConnections: Int)`
+- `listen(on port: Int, maxBacklogSize: Int = Socket.SOCKET_DEFAULT_MAX_BACKLOG)`
-The first requires that you only specify a port upon which the socket will listen for connections.
-The second way allow you to limit the maximum number of incoming connection.
-In both cases, the function will determine the appropriate socket configuration based on the `port` specified.
+The first parameter `port`, is the port to be used to listen on.
+The second paramete, `maxBacklogSize` allows you to set the size of the queue holding pending connections.
+The function will determine the appropriate socket configuration based on the `port` specified.
+For convenience on macOS, the constant `Socket.SOCKET_MAX_DARWIN_BACKLOG` can be set to use the maximum allowed backlog size.
+The default value for all platforms is `Socket.SOCKET_DEFAULT_MAX_BACKLOG`, currently set to *5*.

 #### Example: